-An essential element of the ICU equipment is the monitoring equipment.
-These keep track of some of the patient vitals, especially when they are ventilated and sedated but also during their recovery phase to ensure the regime of ventilation is optimised for their condition.
+An essential element of the ICU equipment is the monitoring equipment that keeps track of some of the patient vitals especially when they are ventilated and sedated but also during their recovery phase to ensure the regime of ventilation is optimised for their condition.
 Ventilators already provide their set of patient parameters, but usually patient monitors are separate devices as they continue to be useful after the patient can resume breathing on their own unassisted.

 One of the key parameters for COVID-19 patient is the amount of oxygen in their bloodstream (SpO2), measured by pulse oximetry which uses optics within a finger clamp.
 Pulse oximetry tends to be used for the duration of the patient’s stay in ICU.

 Modern patient monitors provide many more patient parameters all the way to breathing waveforms to enable clinicians to fine tune their care of the patients.

 Beyond the Ventilator Challenge mentioned above, the pandemic inspired engineers around the country to many innovations.
 This section list only a few of the innovations the authors are aware if and doesn’t mean to single them out from all the great work which is taking place.